ha-khan/File-Storage-Service/README.md

 ```

 While the error message is not exactly the easiest to decipher, we essentially tried to upload a file that does not exist.

+Download and delete work the same way and will give an error message if download/delete is unsuccessful.